-We explore our learning outcome based on the results of questionnaire AIT.
-Although participants have distinct improvement under all three interactions, no significant differences were found.
-The possible reason for this phenomenon is that the time reminder operation affects learning.
-Through our observations, we noticed that the time of participants using CubeMuseum and Postcard is usually around 3.5 minutes, and most of them less than 3 minutes on Leaflet.
-We think that the reminder at the time of three will give participants psychological hints.
-Although we have told users before the test that the three minutes is just a reminder time and not an end time, it still affects their learning to some extent.
-Due to the display of 3D model, users need to constantly switch their view back and forth between the 3D model and texts information, which leads to an increase in learning time, and 3 minutes is not enough for the user to truly complete the learning.
-As the result showed, the learning outcome in CubeMuseum has a significant disadvantage in the theme of location, although the three conditions provided the same text information.
-We inferred that the interface design of the text information might cause the unexpected difference that indicated CubeMuseum has large improved space on this aspect.
-Meanwhile, compared to the baseline, the correct rate of answering feature and size related to using CubeMuseum is significantly higher than the correct rate of using the baseline.
-As mentioned by participant 3: "I believe the Postcard and CubeMuseum and Postcard are effective for learning.
-But I don't know what the knowledge should be memorized before I filled the AIT questionnaire."
-This further shows CubeMuseum and Postcard are positively effect on learning.
-These findings indicated that CubeMuseum and Postcard have the potential to have better effects on learning outcomes.
+We explored the learning outcome based on the results of the AIT questionnaires.
+Although participants have distinct improvement under all three interactions, no significant differences were found in their respective effects on learning.
+The possible reason for this phenomenon is related to the time participants spent with each interaction interface.
+Through our observations and time records, we found that the time of participants using CubeMuseum and Postcard was around 3.5 minutes, and most of them spent less than 3 minutes on Leaflet.
+Although we have told participants before the experiments that the three minutes was just a reminder time but not an end time, many of them opted to stop once reminded.
+However, many participants did not finish their learning of all objects at 3 minutes.
+This is because the additional operations required for the text descriptions and the interactions afforded by the AR-based interfaces (such as rotation and scaling) have led to an increase in learning time.
+It is reasonable to speculate that the limitation can be mitigated if time is not controlled.
+The results of the six dimensions of learning showed that the learning outcome in CubeMuseum has a significant disadvantage in the Location dimension, although the three conditions provided the same amount of text information.
+This is possibly because the Location information was highlighted on the Leaflet and Postcard, but not on the image targets of the CubeMuseum.
+On the other hand, the correct rate of the Feature and Size dimensions were significantly higher for CubeMuseum than using the Leaflet.
+This further shows thatCubeMuseum could contribute to the visual aspects of learning.
+To conclude, users require more time in learning when using AR-based interfaces.
+Users’ learning outcome was significant under all three conditions, but the difference was not significant.
+An examination of the dimensions of AIT showed that CubeMuseum could better facilitate the visual aspects of learning, such as object sizes and features.